petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

     (telemetry) Finalizing. - This means the build has finished
     ```

 1. *Deprovision*.
 VM Image Builder adds a hidden customizer.
-This deprovision step is responsible for preparing the VM for deprovisioning.
+This step is responsible for preparing the VM for deprovisioning.
 In Windows, it runs `Sysprep` (by using `c:\DeprovisioningScript.ps1`).
 In Linux, it runs `waagent-deprovision` (by using `/tmp/DeprovisioningScript.sh`).

     For example: